-In 2021, there were 77 Use of Force report submissions where police officers drew their handgun in the presence of the public, during the course of their duties.
-As stated above, the reporting criteria in these instances require a police officer to submit a Use of Force report when a handgun is drawn in the presence of the public.
+In 2022, there were 55 Use of Force Report submissions where police drew their handgun in the presence of the public during the course of their duties.
+In 2021, there were 77 Use of Force Report submissions where police officers drew their handgun in the presence of the public during the course of their duties.
+As stated above, the reporting criteria in these instances require a police officer to submit a Use of Force Report when a handgun is drawn in the presence of the public.
 Police officers reported 80 incidents where a firearm was pointed at a subject.
-The criteria for reporting in these incidents require police officers to submit a Use of Force report whenever a firearm is pointed at a person and includes; handgun, shotgun, or rifle.
-It should be noted that the 80 incidents where officers pointed their firearms were not all separate incidents and some involved multiple officers pointing their handguns at the same subject or multiple subjects.
-There were 18 occurrences of police officers discharging their firearm in 2021.
-17 of those incidents involved police officers discharging their firearm to end the suffering of a critically wounded animal.
-There was 1 occurrence that involved an officer discharging their firearm at a subject causing a fatal injury to the subject.
+The criteria for reporting in these incidents require police officers to submit a Use of Force Report whenever a firearm is pointed at a person and includes: a handgun, shotgun, or rifle.
+It should be noted that the 80 incidents where officers pointed their firearms were not all separate incidents, and some involved multiple officers pointing their handguns at the same subject or multiple subjects.
+There were 18 occurrences of police officers discharging their firearm to end the suffering of a critically wounded animal.
+There was one occurrence that involved an officer discharging their firearm at a subject causing a fatal injury to the subject.
 This matter was investigated and cleared by the SIU.